karoly-hars/gpt2_episode_summary_generator/README.md

 ### Training the network
-Call ```python3 train.py``` to train a GPT-2 network.
+Call the script ```train.py``` to train a GPT-2 network.
+For example: ```python3 train.py -j scraped_data/star_trek_wiki.json scraped_data/star_trek_imdb.json```

 The script splits the data into a training and validation subset.
 During the training, there is a checkpoint at every X step.
 At these checkpoints, the loss on the validation subset is calculated and a few samples are generated for the user to further monitor the progress.
 The best model from the training is saved during the process.

-The default params were selected based on what worked best for Star Trek episodes, so it might be a good idea to play around with the hyper-parameters a little bit if you are running the training on a different dataset, although, in my experience, the results are satisfactory even when training on a different set of data.

 I ran my experiments on a GPU with ~16 GB memory.
 If you do not have the same resources, you will probably need to decrease the batch size or select a smaller GPT-2 model.